Counting Calories:

 Anyone interested in developing a more balanced relationship with food

-Those recovering from disordered eating who want to understand their options
+Those recovering from disordered eating who want to understand their path forward

 This Webinar is NOT For: